Skip to Content

 2) Do a few safe checks before deciding

-These checks can help you separate a simple maintenance issue from a true “needs-a-part” failure.
+These checks can help you separate a simple maintenance issue from a true part failure.

-Cleaning and loading (most common “not cleaning” causes)
+Cleaning and loading, the most common “not cleaning” causes

-• Clean the filter (many models have a removable filter under the bottom rack).
+• Clean the filter, since many models have a removable filter under the bottom rack.

 • Check spray arms for clogged holes and make sure they spin freely.

-• Load smart: don’t block the detergent door, and keep tall items from stopping the upper arm.
+• Load smart: do not block the detergent door, and keep tall items from stopping the upper arm.

 Water and draining basics